QuarkNerd/blog/jhenderson/_posts/2019-10-31-building-microservices-with-spring-boot.md

 - When a request is sent to the Gateway Service, it checks its mapped routes for a match.
 If it finds one, it looks up the name of the target service in its local registry that it retrieved from the Discovery Service, to work out the physical address of the target service and then proxies the incoming request to it.
 - The target service handles the incoming request and responds back to the Gateway Service which then responds back to the client.

-In *part 2*, we'll discuss inter-service communication, scaling out, client-side load balancing and communication fault tolerance using OpenFeign, Ribbon and Hystrix.
+In [part 2]({{ site.github.url }}/2019/11/19/building-microservices-with-spring-boot-2.html), we'll discuss inter-service communication, scaling out, client-side load balancing and communication fault tolerance using Feign, Ribbon and Hystrix.

 ---